 Events Search and Views Navigation

-As part of the U.S. Department of State’s International Visitor Leadership Program, The John J. Brunetti Human Trafficking Academy of St. Thomas University College of Law is pleased to host a…Find out more »
+Today, January 11 is the National Human Trafficking Awareness Day.
+The John J. Brunetti Human Trafficking Academy of the St. Thomas University College of Law joins the Department of…Find out more »

 Sunday, September 24, 2023, will mark the Vatican’s 109th World Day of Migrants and Refugees.
 The Holy Father has chosen the theme “Free to Choose Whether to Migrate or to Stay,” intending to promote a renewed reflection on a right that has not yet been codified at the international level: the right not to have to migrate or, in other words, the right to be able to remain in one’s own land.Find out more »